iobond/aib-webwallet/README.md

-# Blocktrail Web Wallet
+# AIB Web Wallet
-Take back control of your Bitcoin!
+Take back control of your AIB!
-BlockTrail's Bitcoin wallet features unparalleled security through MultiSignature technology, keeping you in full control of your coins at all time.
+AIB's wallet features unparalleled security through MultiSignature technology, keeping you in full control of your coins at all time.
 Transactions are signed in your browser so we never see your private keys.

 With our HD wallets you can create an unlimited number of addresses to help protect your privacy without the need for multiple private key backups.